apache/kvrocks-website/blog/2023-07-01-kvrocks-graduated-as-tlp/index.md

 title: Kvrocks graduated as an Apache Top-Level-Project
 ---

-[Wilmington, DE – June 28, 2023 – The Apache Software Foundation(ASF) announced Kvrocks has graduated from the incubator as a Top-Level-Project.](https://news.apache.org/foundation/entry/the-apache-software-foundation-announces-new-top-level-project-apache-kvrocks) Means that the Kvrocks community has met the Apache Foundation's requirements in terms of Apache Way practices,  diversity, and open communication.
-Graduation is just a new starting point, and much work is still needed for the long-term health of the community.
+[Wilmington, DE – June 28, 2023 – The Apache Software Foundation(ASF) announced Kvrocks has graduated from the incubator as a Top-Level-Project.](https://news.apache.org/foundation/entry/the-apache-software-foundation-announces-new-top-level-project-apache-kvrocks) Means that the Kvrocks community has met the Apache Foundation's requirements for The Apache Way practices, diversity, and open communication.
+Graduation marks a new starting point, while much work is still necessary for the community's long-term health.

 <!--truncate-->

 ### Kvrocks Overview & Advantages

-Kvrocks is a distributed key value NoSQL database that uses RocksDB as storage engine and is compatible with Redis protocol.
-Users can decrease the cost of memory and increase the capacity compared to Redis.
+Kvrocks is a distributed key-value NoSQL database that uses RocksDB as its storage engine and supports the Redis protocol.
+Compared to Redis, Kvrocks allows users to decrease memory costs and increase capacity.

 ### Kvrocks Feature Highlights